likesilkto/python_memo/README.md

 ## Description

+### stdout.py

+It is an example how to redirect stdout to the file.

 ### md2html.py

-It is a example to convert markdown to html.
+It is an example to convert markdown to html.

 For install package: